ST10144906/APDS7311_POE/README.md

 npm install express mongoose cors dotenv helmet express-rate-limit express-session xss-clean express-brute morgan bcryptjs
 ```

+## How to use
+- Register a new user (customer or employee).
+- Log in an existing user.
+- The Dashboard provides users with an overview of key information, including recent activities, notifications, and quick links to essential features.
+It displays personalized data such as service requests, events, and user stats.
+The dashboard is designed for easy navigation, with role-based access to different functionalities and an intuitive layout for both customers and employees.

+# Testing

+This repository utilizes continuous integration (CI) with **CircleCI** for testing the backend of the project.
+The following describes the testing setup, including SonarQube analysis and API testing with Newman.

+## Testing Overview

+The testing pipeline involves two primary jobs: **SonarQube Analysis** and **Newman Test Setup**.

+### 1. **SonarQube Analysis (`sonarqube`)**

+The **SonarQube** job performs a static code analysis to evaluate code quality and security issues.
+It uses the `sonarsource/sonar-scanner-cli` Docker image to run the SonarQube scanner.

+#### Steps:
+- **Checkout:** Pulls the latest code from the repository.
+- **Install Dependencies:** Installs the necessary backend dependencies using `npm install`.
+- **Start Server in Background:** Starts the backend server using `npm run dev &` (in the background).
+- **Attach Workspace:** Ensures that the workspace (files) created during the job are available to subsequent jobs.
+- **SonarQube Analysis:**
+  - Runs `sonar-scanner` with the following configurations:
+    - **Project Key & Organization:** Uses environment variables `SONAR_PROJECT_KEY` and `SONAR_ORG`.
+    - **Exclusions:** Excludes `android/` and `ios/` directories from the analysis.
+    - **Login & Branch Information:** Authenticates using `SONAR_TOKEN`, specifies the current branch (`SONAR_BRANCH`), and identifies the SonarQube project.
+    - **Source Files:** The backend source code is scanned for issues, excluding non-relevant file types such as C, C++, or Objective-C files.

+### 2. **Newman Test Setup (`newmantest`)**

+The **Newman Test Setup** job prepares the environment for running API tests using Newman.
+The tests (likely Postman collection tests) are set up but not fully executed in the provided configuration.

+#### Steps:
+- **Checkout:** Pulls the latest code from the repository.
+- **Install Dependencies:** Installs the necessary backend dependencies using `npm install`.
+- **Start Backend Server:** Starts the backend server in the background using `npm run dev &`.
+- **Wait for Backend Server:** Waits for **10 seconds** to ensure that the server is up and running before any tests are executed.
+- **Attach Workspace:** Makes the workspace available for future jobs and testing.

+### Summary of Testing:
+- **SonarQube Analysis:** Used for static code analysis to check for code quality, bugs, vulnerabilities, and code smells.
+- **Backend Server Setup:** Ensures the backend server is running and available for testing.
+- **Newman Test Setup:** Prepares for running API tests, although the actual invocation of the tests is not included in the current configuration.

 ## Security Considerations
 ### The app implements several security features to protect user data and prevent attacks: